 8. Storm Shelter – 5 Points

 Storm shelter or Safe room that meets or exceeds FEMA guidelines and the ICC/NSSA standards (ICC-500).
+Storm shelter or Safe room must be accessible.
+For developments of less than five (5) units, the Storm shelter or Safe room does not have to be accessible.
 Storm shelters/Safe room must accommodate all possible residents based on number of bedrooms one and a half (1.5) people per bedroom.
 (Please find helpful information regarding storm shelters within the links below)

 To review a copy of the OUBCC Storm Shelter Fact Sheet, Click Here